yoaocopy/OPT_Mentor_simple/README.md

 <details open>
 <summary>💡(Click to expand/collapse)</summary>

+**Requirement:** A [WebGPU enabled browser](https://caniuse.com/webgpu).
+Due to security concern, the App uses local GPU resources, so the experience may vary depending on the GPU available in your computer.

 ➡️ Starting Page

 ![OPTMentor main page](./screenshots/OPTMentor_main_page.jpg)

 After you enter your code:

 - The `Visulize` button will navigate you to the page for visualizing the execution.
 - The `Live Edit` button will navigate you to the page featuring a fine-tuned LLM mode that provides Socratic hints.
 - The `Permalink` button will generate a shareable link.

 ➡️ Visualization Mode
-![OPTMentor visualization of excution](./screenshots/OPTMentor_visualize_display.jpg) Here you can:
+![OPTMentor visualization of excution](./screenshots/OPTMentor_visualize_display.jpg)

+Here you can:

 - View the visualization of variables, etc., in the right-hand side area.
 - Inspect the execution step-by-step either by dragging the progress bar or by clicking the `<< First`, `<Prev`, and other buttons.
 - Clicking "Edit this code" will navigate you back to the code editing page, where you can also choose to enter the live editing mode.

 ➡️ Live Editing Mode with LLM Integrated
-![OPTMentor live edit page 1](./screenshots/OPTMentor_live_edit_1.jpg) Visit the live editing page:
+![OPTMentor live edit page 1](./screenshots/OPTMentor_live_edit_1.jpg)

+Visit the live editing page:

 - The LLM model will be automatically downloaded and loaded, You can also click `Pull Model` button to retry when needed.
 - The downloaded model will be cached in the browser.
 The `Reset Local State` button allows you to clear the cache and refresh the page, simulating a first-time visit.

 ![OPTMentor live edit page 2](./screenshots/OPTMentor_live_edit_2.jpg)

 - When you see the message under the `Pull Model` button reads like "Finish loading on WebGPU...", it means the LLM model has been successfully loaded.
 - When your code encounters an error, the `Ask AI` button will appear.
 Clicking on it will provide you with Socratic hints from the AI.
 - You can return to the Visualization page (which focuses on execution visualization) using the `Visualize` button below the code box.